marcransome/pond/README.md

 ...
 ```

-Refer to the [Creating ponds](#creating-ponds) section for further information about the default editor and how to change it (such changes are applicable to both the `create` and `edit` commands).
+Refer to the [Creating ponds](#creating-ponds) section for further information about the default editor and how to change it (changes are applicable to both the `create` and `edit` commands).

 ### Listing ponds

-List available ponds using the `list` command:
+Use the `list` command to list all ponds:

 ```console
 $ pond list